Special offer

 What is employee engagement?

-Employee engagement describes the relationship workers have with their employer.
-Engaged employees are emotionally invested in their workplace.
+Employee engagement measures a team member’s connection to a company and to their work.
+Engaged employees are typically emotionally invested in their workplace.
 They support the company’s vision and do their best to help fulfill it daily.
-Engaged workers are productive, motivated and happy.
+These employees are also generally productive, motivated and satisfied in their roles.
+Numerous factors impact employee engagement, including:

 • Leadership styles